edgelesssys/contrast/docs/docs/architecture/snp.md

 Similarly, if the policy doesn't match the configuration of the CVM, the SP aborts also.

 ### ID Auth Structure
+The ID auth structure exists to be able to verify the ID block structure.
+A CVM image can be started with for example various different policies.
+Moreover, the ID block itself can't be verified at a later date, since it's not part of the attestation report.
+The intended use is that a trusted party creates an ECDSA-384 ID key pair and signs the ID block structure.
+Both the signature and the public part of the ID key are then passed via the hypervisor to the SP which verifies the signature and keeps a SHA-384 digest of the public key.
+The SP adds this digest in every attestation report requested by the CVM.

 The complete structure can be found in the SEV Secure Nested Paging Firmware ABI Specification in table 76.

 | Field    | Description    | Contrast usage |